 Scandimoot

-It doesn’t seem like 15 years since Yorkshire Dales Workshops came to a halt and Scandimoot took over, but that’s what the calendar says.
-Our tradition of holding an annual event of music and dance from Scandinavia in Yorkshire in May began in the late 1980s (thanks to Geoff and Liz Bowen, and Fliss Paterson) and continued from 2008 onwards as Scandimoot.
-An international pandemic and lockdown stopped us briefly in 2020, but in 2021 we rallied with our online event, Digimoot, and in 2022 we were back face to face again.
-A memorably joyous occasion that was.
+Our tradition of holding an annual event of music and dance from Scandinavia in Yorkshire began in the late 1980s (thanks to Geoff and Liz Bowen, and Fliss Paterson) and continued as Scandimoot from 2008.
+Since then, apart from a short break for an international pandemic in 2020 after which we rallied with our online event Digimoot, we continue to excite interest and are busier than ever.

 Image description